meyer-lab/gc-valent/Manuscript/Text/04_Methods.md

 Type I cytokine signaling follows the JAK-STAT signaling pathway which is initiated when two JAK subunits come in contact with one another.
 JAK proteins are found on the intracellular regions of the gc, IL2Rb, IL4Ra, IL7Ra, IL9R, and IL21Ra receptors; therefore all complexes which contained at least two of those receptors were deemed to be active species.

-We used SUNDIALS CVODE to solve our ODEs.
+We used CVODE to numerically solve our stiff system of ODEs [@hindmarsh2005sundials].
 The inputs for our solver were the initial values of each receptor and complex, time, and all unknown rate parameters.
 To determine the initial values of each receptor and complex, we ran the model for a long time with no cytokine present, allowing the system to reach steady state.
 An tolerance of 1.5E-6 was used in solving our ODEs.

 We wrote conservation of species and equilibrium unit tests to ensure that all species in our model behaved in a manner consistent with biological intuition.
 We also wrote unit tests to ensure the functionality and reproducibility of components in the full model.